PHYS 7001 A Cosmic Perspective

 Coordinator Ain De Horta Opens in new window

-Description The unit explores and challenges scientific as well as cultural perspectives on the cosmos, from its composition, expansion and the development and endings of the stars and planets, to life, its limits, evolution and mass extinctions on Earth.
-The unit also considers the development of consciousness, astrology vs astronomy, expanding horizons, space travel and space exploration.
+Description The subject explores and challenges scientific as well as cultural perspectives on the cosmos, from its composition, expansion and the development and endings of the stars and planets, to life, its limits, evolution and mass extinctions on Earth.
+The subject also considers the development of consciousness, astrology vs astronomy, expanding horizons, space travel and space exploration.

 Student Contribution Band HECS Band 2 10cp